-The natural light coming through the windows mesmerizes visitors inside, while the abundance of glass allows you to feel as if the Ozark forest is engulfing you.
+The natural light through the windows mesmerizes visitors inside, while the abundance of glass makes you feel as if the Ozark forest is engulfing you.

 Designed by architect E. Fay Jones, Thorncrown hosts public services on Sundays between April and December.
-You can also rent the chapel for weddings throughout the year, just book early as this chapel is in high demand!
+You can also rent the chapel for weddings throughout the year; book early, as this chapel is in high demand!

 Visit the Great Passion Play

-The Great Passion Play is a Christian based productions that brings to life the Old Testament prophecies and the New Testament accounts of the last seven days of Jesus of Nazareth.
+The Great Passion Play is a Christian-based production that brings to life the Old Testament prophecies and the New Testament accounts of the last seven days of Jesus of Nazareth.